Oracle Database Software is a relational database management system (RDBMS) developed by Oracle Corporation.

 - High availability: Includes features like Real Application Clusters (RAC), Data Guard, and automatic storage management for high availability and data protection.

-- Advanced analytics: Supports advanced analytical functions, including machine learning, spatial and graph analytics, and in-database advanced analytics.
+- Advanced analytics: This module supports advanced analytical functions, including machine learning, spatial and graph analytics, and in-database advanced analytics.

 Standard Edition (SE)